derickr/triceratops/wayback.rst

 	- <string>: the string

+	When null:

+	- nothing

-	Inline is used for strings <= 8 bytes, Reference for longer.
+	Inline is used for strings <= 16 bytes, Reference for longer.

 <timeindex>
 -----------